You might even say that we’re an open (The Employer Hand)book.

 While I don’t disclaim bad jokes, there are plenty of those at The Employer Handbook, there is also an official Disclaimer.
 You should read that too.

 Hey, I’m just an employment lawyer, who happens to have a bad-ass blog.
 But, on the real, I’m not much of a technophile.
-The folks who built this blog (hereinafter “Blog Tech Nerds”) tell me that The Employer Handbook may collect certain information about visitors to the site, even when you’re not logged in.
-For example, The Employer Handbook may record your IP address, the URLs of the websites and pages you visit (before, during and after your visit to this blog), the times and dates of such visits, information about the computer hardware and software you use and other information that may be available.
+The folks who built this blog (hereinafter “Blog Tech Nerds“) tell me that The Employer Handbook may collect certain information about visitors to the site, even when you’re not logged in.
+For example, The Employer Handbook may record your IP address, the browser you are using, the country, state, or city from which you access this blog, the URLs of the websites and pages you visit (before, during and after your visit to this blog), the times and dates of such visits, information about the computer hardware and software you use, and other information that may be available.
+The blog also collects information that you provide voluntarily.
+Providing this information is completely voluntary.
+(Duh!)
+Please do not submit sensitive personal information.
+Just don’t!

 The Employer Handbook uses Google Analytics.
 Want to know more about Google’s Data Privacy and Security for Analytics?
 Click here.